ncahill89/starter-academic/content/post/Imposter/index.md

 And please don't get me started on doing media interviews.
 In 2020 I did a couple of interviews for a newspaper and local radio about a publication that I was a co-author on.
 I can't remember a time when I felt more nervous talking about research.
 There were sweaty palms, heart palpipitations, you name it, I felt it.
 In the end I got through it without any major malfunctions.
 Also, my parents were super proud to hear me and the radio, so "silver linings" and all that.

 Then there's grant writing.
 I will caveat this by saying that I don't really see myself as an "ideas person" and I found the thought of writing a grant proposal really daunting.
-But, I persevered (with help from some wonderful colleagues) while thinking
+But, I persevered (with help from some wonderful colleagues) and I wrote a grant proposal.
+Of course, I submitted it thinking

 **"there's no way this will ever get funded, it's not good enough."**

-So imagine my surprise when I get positive reviews back on a grant.
-Now, this is academia so positive reviews do not equal funding but in any case now my thoughts turn to
+To my surprise, I did get positive reviews back on this grant recently.
+I still don't know the final outcome and this is academia so positive reviews do not equal funding but in any case now my thoughts have now turned to

-**"what if I do actually get this funded and I can't do any of the things I said I would do?"**
+**"what if I do actually get this funded but it's a huge failure because I can't do any of the things I said I would do?"**

 <img src="why_am_i_like_this.jpg" width="400" height="400">